BDC Hamburger Icon

 Step 2: Develop clear marketing objectives.

-In this section, describe the desired outcome for your marketing plan with realistic and attainable objectives, the targets and a clear and concise time frame.
+In this section, describe the desired outcome for your marketing plan with realistic and attainable objectives, the targets, and a clear and concise time frame.
 The most common way to approach this is with marketing objectives, which may include the total number of customers and the retention rate, the average volume of purchases, total market share and the proportion of your potential market that makes purchases.

 Step 3: Make a financial plan.

+A financial plan is essential for creating a solid marketing plan.
+The plan maps out multiple critical components in your business, such as how much you intend to sell, what you will charge, delivery costs for your services, basic operating expenses and more.
 In your business plan, be sure to describe who you are, what your business will be about, your business goals and what your inspiration was to buy, begin or grow your business.

 Step 4: Determine your target audience.